A Detailed Comparison of Unit, Integration and Functional Testing:

-Thus, there are plenty of scenarios yet to be tested even after unit and integration testing.
+Thus, there are a plenty of scenarios that are yet to be tested even after unit and integration testing.

-Below are few important points about unit testing and its benefits:
+Below are a few important points about unit testing and its benefits:

 - Unit testing is done before Integration testing by software developers using white box testing techniques.